 D. Members of USAF Auxiliary Civil Air Patrol shall be granted leave upon receipt of a request from the employees' wing commander or the wing commander's representative.
-This request should be submitted through the appropriate approving authority and then forwarded to Human Resource Services.
+This request should be submitted through the appropriate approving authority and then forwarded to Office of Human Resource Services.

 It is our policy to provide a period of up to four (4) months of leave to eligible employees for adoption, pregnancy, childbirth and nursing the infant, where applicable, in accordance with T.C.A.
 Section 4-21-408.
 With regard to adoption, the four (4) month period shall begin at the time the employee receives custody of the child.

 Employees who have been employed by the State for at least twelve (12) consecutive months as full-time employees, as determined by the employer at the job site or location, are eligible for this leave.
 Subsequent references within this policy to an employee shall assume eligibility of that individual.